PresenceAutomation/face-recognition-iam-rest-api/README.md

 1. User
 2. Group
-3. Organization
+3. Tenant

 ##### 1. User
-When an organization registers, an `admin user` is generated and credentials are provided to the organization's PoC, along with the `organizationId`.
+When an organization registers, an `admin user` is generated and credentials are provided to the organization's PoC, along with the `tenantId`.
 Using this more users can be registered into the system.
-Any person registered into an organization is by default a `user`.
+Any person registered into a tenant is by default a `user`.
 Further, the user can be made an `admin` or `groupAdmin`(discussed in 2.); these `roles` are assigned to the `user` to allow different levels of access to the system. `admin` and `groupAdmin` are allowed to create and register users.
 Similarly, the `admin` can re-register a user at a later time and also give the `user` the ability to re-add more of his/her faces at a later stage.

 ##### 2. Group
 A `group` can represent a team or site or location or building or any other collection of people.
 While the `user` is used to authenticate a person, `group` is used for authorization and access.
 For instance, only `users` added to group `lab` would be allowed into a 'lab', in which case a person is authenticated as a user and then checked if he should be provided access to the 'lab' based on whether he/she is present in the group `lab`.
 The `groupAdmin` are the gate keepers to the group.
 They have the ability to provide access to any `user` or revoke as well. `groups` and `groupAdmin` are created by `admin`.

-##### 3. Organization
+##### 3. Tenant
-All groups and users come under a single organization.
-The organization is created by the support team at HyperVerge or one of its partners.
+All groups and users come under a single tenant.
+The tenant refers to the organization that is being registered on the platform.
+The tenant is created by the support team at HyperVerge or one of its partners.
 The `admin` are the gatekeepers to the organization.
-On creation, an `organizationId` is generated and would be shared.
+On creation, an `tenantId` is generated and would be shared.
 <br>

 ---